operator-playground-io/MariaDB-Operator-Playground-tile/tutorials/backup.md

 kubectl get cronjob -n my-mariadb-operator-app
 ```

-ou should see a similar output as below:
+You should see a similar output as below:

 ```